jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

     (ii) who does not hold a current practising certificate; or (iii) who holds a current practising certificate that is suspended.
 (5) A social worker commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $10,000 or both, who—
-  (a) holds himself or herself out as holding a current practising certificate when—
+  (a) holds themselves out as holding a current practising certificate when—
-    (i) he or she does not hold a current practising certificate; or (ii) his or her current practising certificate is suspended; or (b) fails or refuses to comply with a condition imposed by the Board or the Tribunal in their individual scope of practice.
+    (i) the social worker does not hold a current practising certificate; or (ii) the social worker’s current practising certificate is suspended; or (b) fails or refuses to comply with a condition imposed by the Board or the Tribunal in their individual scope of practice.
 (6) A person commits an offence, and is liable on conviction to a fine not exceeding $2,000, if they disclose information in breach of section 46(1).
 (7) A person commits an offence, and is liable on conviction to a fine not exceeding $2,000, if they receive a production notice under section 68B and—